lightszero/neovmbook/docs/en/page02.md

 There is an extremely simple compiler here.

-He can only compile the addition of positive integers, such as
+It can only compile the addition of positive integers, such as

 “1+2+4+5”